Lighty? No Likey!

 ABS Light

-A warning that your braking system is malfunctioning, the ABS light can come on when brake fluid is low or also when your parking brake hasn’t been released.
+A warning that your braking system is malfunctioning, the ABS light can come on when brake fluid is low but also when your parking brake hasn’t been released.

 It can be OK to continue driving – especially if you’re driving to get it checked out.
 But if both your ABS and brake light (!) are lit, it can indicate a serious problem that needs to be repaired QUICKLY.